dedmore/Learning/EX2/README.md

 4. Read what you typed above out loud, including saying each character by its name.
 Did you find more mistakes?
 Fix them.

-In response to #1, yes I was correct about the character and I’m choosing to use “octothorpe” as well for the name. #2, I didn’t find any problems. #3, No. #4, No.
+In response to #1, Yes, I was correct about the character and I’m choosing to use “octothorpe” as well for the name. #2, I didn’t find any problems. #3, No. #4, No.